Toyota UR engine

 The Toyota UR engine family is a 32-valve dual overhead camshaft V8 piston engine series which was first introduced in 2006, as the UZ series it replaced began phasing out.
-Production started with the 1UR-FSE engine with D4-S direct injection for the 2007 Lexus LS.
-The series launched with a die-cast aluminum engine block, aluminum heads, and magnesium cylinder head covers.
+Production started with the 1UR-FSE engine with D-4S direct injection for the 2007 Lexus LS.
+The series launched with a die-cast aluminum engine block, aluminum cylinder heads and magnesium cylinder head covers.
 All UR engines feature variable valve timing for both intake and exhaust cams or Dual VVT-i.
 Timing chains are used to drive the camshafts.
 The UR engine has been produced in 4.6, 5.0, and 5.7-liter displacement versions.

 1UR

 1UR-FSE

 The 1UR-FSE V8 engine, introduced with the Lexus LS 460 & LS 460 L luxury sedans in 2006 has a 4608 cc displacement, which it gets from a bore and stroke of 94x83 mm.
-The engine includes D4-S direct injection and dual VVT-iE producing 385 hp at 6,400 rpm and 51 kgm at 4,100 rpm.
+The engine includes D-4S direct injection and dual VVT-iE producing 385 hp at 6,400 rpm and 51 kgm at 4,100 rpm.
+The maximum engine speed is 6,800 RPM.

-1UR-FSE undergoes X-ray inspection and a CT (computed tomography) scan to ensure minimal deformation after the die-casting process.
+1UR-FSE undergoes X-ray inspection and a CT scan to ensure minimal deformation after the die-casting process.
 Camshafts are hollow to minimize weight.